Return to top

 • Tips For Frying Donuts

 • If frying, use high quality oil.
-When following the eggless fried donut recipe be sure to use a high quality oil with a high smoke point and one that has a neutral flavor.
+When I follow the eggless fried donut recipe, I make sure to use a high quality oil with a high smoke point and a neutral flavor.

 • Keep oil at a constant heat.
-When frying the oil keep it at a constant medium heat.
-If it is too hot, the donuts will burn and be undercooked.
-If it is too low, they will become soggy.
+When I am frying, I keep the oil at a constant medium heat.
+If it gets too hot, the donuts will burn and stay undercooked inside.
+If the heat is too low, they turn soggy.

 • Be very cautious when frying.
-To fry the donuts place the donut, while still on the baking paper square, onto a cooking spatula and lower into the oil.
-Remove the baking paper immediately.
-You can also place it in the oil by hand, but do so very carefully and slowly.
+To fry the donuts, I place each donut while still on its baking paper square onto a cooking spatula and lower it into the oil.
+I remove the baking paper immediately.
+I can also place the donut in the oil by hand, but I make sure to do it very carefully and slowly.

 • Remove excess oil.
-Drain the fried donuts by setting on a few layers of paper towels to remove excess oil.
-You can also place the no egg doughnuts on a wire rack with a paper towel, but be sure to have a plate underneath to catch any potential oil drips.
+I drain the fried donuts by setting them on a few layers of paper towels to remove any excess oil.
+I can also place the no egg doughnuts on a wire rack lined with a paper towel, and I make sure to keep a plate underneath to catch any potential oil drips.

 📖 Variations